somikbehera/deploy.sh/nova-development-in-lxc.md

     mkdir /lib/init/rw/sendsigs.omit.d/

-If you then follow the instructions on http://cloudbuilders.github.com/deploy.sh/hacking-nova.html you will end up with an install of nova using screen within a screen.
+If you then follow the instructions on [hacking nova](hacking-nova.html) you will end up with an install of nova using screen within a screen.
 To fix this frustration you can install __openssh-server__ add your SSH key to this machine.
 Then create a new terminal and ssh directly into the container.

 ### Turning off the container